Subjects

 At the chair, a dedicated team trains future religious education teachers for primary, middle, and secondary schools, as well as for vocational schools and (in Erlangen) high schools.
 A central focus is the integration of theory/research and practice, which is why, for example, the subject-didactic school internship is considered a crucial interface in teacher training, and connections to the second and third phases of teacher education (traineeships, professional development) are maintained.
 Close contact and exchange with students is important to us and is fostered, for instance, through block seminars, excursions, and similar activities.

-Since 2008, Prof. Dr. Manfred L. Pirner has headed the Chair of Religious Education and Didactics of Protestant Religious Instruction.
+Since 2008, Prof. Dr. Manfred L. Pirner has headed the Chair of Religious Education Research.

 The work and research focuses, combining empirical and theoretical-hermeneutic approaches, include: